Martin Stern Jr.: Archives

+Selected works

 Nearly half of Martin Stern Jr.'s projects were in Nevada while another quarter were in California.
 The rest were in other states including Arizona, Hawaii, Illinois, New Jersey, New York, Oregon, Texas, and Utah, and in at least three other countries: Australia, Japan, and Slovenia, which was then part of Yugoslavia.

 The following partial listing by decades sketches less than one third of Stern's work.